Do you want to have deeper conversations with clients but concerned with whether they are ready?

 Rather than it being when the client is ready, it has far more to do with when the adviser is ready.

-If you are behind what you are doing then the vast majority of clients will enjoy deeper questioning.
-After all, its highly unlikely that anyone else will be that interested in them and their lives.
+If you are behind what you are doing then the vast majority of clients will enjoy deeper conversations.
+It is also highly likely that you are the only person in their life that is willing to deeply explore what they want and truly listen to them.

 Lastly, if deeper conversations with clients is something new for you and you feel a little apprehensive, that is ok.
 Everyone feels this way when they do something new.
 Please do not allow a little fear to stop you.

 P.S.
-P.S.
 Do you want to become a master of asking great questions?
-If so, check out the exciting new resource, ‘Financial Planning Power Questions’.
+If so, check out the, ‘Financial Planning Power Questions’.